Doha-bound carrier suffers technical snag | Business

 Doha-bound carrier suffers technical snag

-A Doha-bound private flight with 139 passengers onboard suffered a technical snag while preparing for takeoff early on Friday, following which it returned, an airport official said.The flight was on the runway preparing for takeoff when the snag was noticed and the pilots sought permission to return, the official said.
-They were likely to proceed to their destination after the technical issue is addressed.
+A Doha-bound private flight with 139 passengers onboard suffered a technical snag while preparing for takeoff early on Friday, following which it returned, an airport official said.The Qatar Airways flight was on the runway preparing for takeoff when the snag was noticed and the pilots sought permission to return, the official said.

 - Country: